-Where a county judge’s judicial function still exists, it is limited to juvenile and probate matters and occupies only a portion of the judge’s time, which is primarily devoted to nonjudicial administrative responsibilities as a member of the county board.
+Where a county judge’s judicial function still exists, it is limited to juvenile and probate matters.
+These only occupy a portion of the judge’s time, which is primarily devoted to nonjudicial administrative responsibilities as a member of the county board.

 Today, only six counties, all east of the Cascades, have county judges who retain any judicial authority.
 Gilliam, Sherman and Wheeler have juvenile and probate jurisdiction, while Grant, Harney and Malheur have probate jurisdiction.